Barabah26/Test-Task-Junior-QA-Engineer/Password-validation-bug-report.md

 ## Root cause

-The registration request containing a 7-character password was sent to the API.
-The API returned **HTTP 200** instead of rejecting the invalid password.
-This indicates that the minimum password length requirement is not enforced by the backend.
+Password length validation is not implemented.
+After submitting a 7-character password, the frontend sends the sign-up request without any check.
+The API responds with HTTP 200 and the account is created.

 ## Suggested Fix